 Rapid and variable local responses of fish size to warming can also make temperature responses difficult to diagnose and predict at the ecosystem scale (Audzijonyte et al. 2020).
 Testing for a coherent (sensu consistent with established physiology of ectotherms and widely observed across different species) biological response to temperature at the ecosystem scale requires using a statistical model suited to isolating the impacts of a single, external factor (i.e., temperature) on fish growth rates in addition to other possible sources of variation (e.g., density, prey abundance, fisheries-induced changes in life history).
 Coherent and synchronous annual growth trends across species that are consistent with physiological principles (e.g., TSR) would imply there is a component of growth variation that is a shared response to ecosystem-scale warming (Baudron et al. 2014, Stawitz et al. 2015).
 Isolating such a response at the stock- or ecosystem-level would provide the necessary empirical support for models developed to forecast future fish yields (e.g., Cheung et al. 2013).

 Because ecosystem observations do not come from controlled experiments in which variables of interest can be isolated, more complex statistical methods will be necessary to evaluate any potential coherent, cross-species signal in the effect of temperature on growth.
-An additional consideration is whether to model observation errors, which is particular relevant because the data available are typically observations of size-at-age from separate fish (i.e., multiple observations of size-at-age from a single fish that would more clearly show individual growth are typically not available).
+An additional consideration is whether to model observation errors, which is particularly relevant because the data available are typically observations of size-at-age from individual fish (i.e., multiple observations of size-at-age from a single fish that would more clearly show individual growth are typically not available).
 Temporal trends in size-at-age data could reflect trends in gear selectivity, sampling locations, ageing bias and precision, and other factors.
-A closely related concept is whether to employ Bayesian or random-effects methods, which would model observations and/or estimated parameters as random variables.
+A closely related concept is whether to employ Bayesian or random-effects methods that would model observations and/or estimated parameters as random variables.
 For example, changes in sampling location or the effect of environmental covariates on size can be modeled as random variables to account for unobserved heterogeneity not explained by the structural model.